Latest AI Updates and the Church

 There have been several big AI advancements since I last wrote on the subject.

 1. Gemini 3, the frontier model from Google, was just released.
-The coding and writing is noticeably, but incrementally better (since they’re releasing models quicker there aren’t any huge jumps anymore like there was from GPT 3.0 to 3.5), but where it really shines is creating interactive apps/games on the fly.
+The coding and writing is noticeably, but incrementally better (since they’re releasing models quicker there aren’t any huge jumps anymore like there was from GPT 3.0 to 3.5), but where it really shines is creating interactive apps/games on the fly (for computer, doesn’t work so great for mobile devices as far as I can tell).
 I generated:

 1. A first-person, 3D simulation of the tabernacle.
 I just asked it to create a biblically accurate representation.
 I didn’t “hard code” any details.